LLM endpoint (OpenAI-compatible API)

 Default: false

-Enables additional trace logging specific to the SmartWeb agent, including browser actions and page interactions.
+Enables additional trace logging for the SmartWeb agent, including browser actions and page interactions.

 Default: false